yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ## Paid options

 DeleteMe, PrivacyDuck, OneRep, Reputation Defender and Reputation.com all offer different opt-out services.
-However, these are not comprehensive, as some data brokers do not allow third parties to remove listings.
+Of those options, we recommend DeleteMe.
+However, these are not comprehensive, as some data brokers do not allow third parties to remove listings, and removal services do not include every data broker on this list, let alone outside of it.

 ## Further reading